lizhangzhan/plsa/README.md

 In this implementation, it is basically consistent with original paper.
 Besides, I also refer to the below document,

-[1] lsa and em algorithm, http://blog.csdn.net/yangliuy/article/details/8330640
+[1] plsa and em algorithm, http://blog.csdn.net/yangliuy/article/details/8330640

 [2] EM algorithm, http://cs229.stanford.edu/notes/cs229-notes8.pdf